-Mr Ludo Campbell-Reid, Manager Environmental Strategy & Policy - Design Champion, Auckland Council, NZ
+Mr Ludo Campbell-Reid, Design Champion, Manager Environmental Strategy & Policy, Auckland Council, New Zealand

 Mr Robert Caulfield, Architect, Caulfield Krivanek Architects Pty Ltd, VIC